top of page

 Keeping Bees

 Bees are an excellent addition to any farm.
-You can have multiple hives in a small space, they require little maintenance, provide honey which is often in high demand at farmer's markets and bees are an outstanding helper with pollinating around the farm.
+You can have multiple hives in a small space, they require little maintenance, and provide honey which is often in high demand at farmer's markets.
+Bees are an outstanding helper with pollinating around the farm as well.

 Miniature Cows for Small Farms